min2ha/ukwa-site/content/target/48141/index.en.md

   "start_date": "2017-01-10T09:00:00Z"
 }

-# National Library of Wales: Brut y Tywosogion | Chronicles of the Princes

 The Peniarth 20 manuscript includes several different texts, Y Bibl Ynghymraec, Brut y Tywysogion, Myrddin a Gwenddydd and Gramadeg Barddal.
 This is the Digital version of the 'Chronicle of the Princes (Peniarth MS 20)'.